 It is not at all about finding bugs, it is about finding the RIGHT bugs.
 Sometimes finding JUST bugs even harm the quality of the product because these non-important bugs will mask the important ones, and will focus everyone to the wrong place.
 There is no equality in quality!

 What are the right bugs?
 The ones that users are most likely to face.
 Testers needs to learn, understand and adopt the users' way of thinking and operating, in order to succeed.
-The ability for one to look at the world from another's eyes (Empathy, if you wish) is an important pillar of the greater product team and that is a fact in any testing methodology.
+The ability for one to look at the world from another's eyes, Empathy, is an important pillar of the greater product team and that is a fact in any testing methodology.

 Quality is an on-going process and there are no short cuts.
 That is fundamental, not just for the testers to understand but for any participant in the product development cycle.
 Methodologies can provide guidance to to re-test, repeat, compare, but that something inside will provide the drive to reach that desired level of quality.
 Perseverance or even grit is the attribute to look for.